aapartyka/movie_api/README.md

 # MyFlix-Movie_API

-## Objective

 Movie_api is the Server-side component of a movies database web application.
 The web application provides users with access to information about different movies, directors, and genres.
 Users are able to sign up, update their personal information, and create a list of their favorite movies.

-This is the complete server-side of the movie web application, including the server, business logic, and business layers of the application.

 ## User Stories